 In a restaurant, 86 means to no longer make or serve a given item.
 This is often done for a few reasons:

 - Supply issues.
 Many small restaurants or bars may run into issues with their inventory.
 When there are not enough ingredients left to make a popular dish or drink, they'll have to 86 it.
 This prevents customers from ordering it and then getting upset.
 Investing in perpetual inventory bar inventory software like BinWise Pro can help them avoid this problem.
 It provides a real-time inventory count, letting owners and bartenders intelligently adjust their plans on the fly.
-You can change what dishes you offer, run a new special, or set up a happy hour to sell excess stock.
+You can change what dishes you offer, , boost the best celebrity wines to cover for another best seller, run a new special, or set up a happy hour to sell excess stock.

 - Poor quality.
-When the quality of the ingredients or food and drink being made is not up to par, it's better to 86 them.
-For example, if a batch of wine has become corked and can’t get sold, it will need to be 86’d.
-Luckily, BinWise Pro’s Corked Wine Report not only automatically 86es the wine, it sends each vendor a report to request either a credit for the corked bottle, or a replacement.
+When the quality of the ingredients of food and drink being made is not up to par, it's better to 86 them.
+For example, if a batch of wine has become corked (or it's been through oxidation) and can’t get sold, it will need to be 86’d.
+Luckily, BinWise Pro’s Corked Wine Report not only automatically 86es the wine, it sends each vendor a report to request either a credit for the corked bottle (for all wine bottle sizes), or a replacement.
 This will ensure you don't upset customers with dissatisfying fare.
 An unhappy customer hurts your bottom line, and they will let their friends and family know about their experience.
 Customer satisfaction is key when running a restaurant or bar.

 - Focus on other items.
-Sometimes a restaurant or bar will want to push a particular item.
+Sometimes a restaurant or bar (perhaps a cocktail bar) will want to push a particular item (perhaps for bar promotions).
 Likely one that can drive a higher restaurant profit margin.
-To do this, they may choose to temporarily 86 their less profitable items.
+To do this, they may choose to temporarily 86 their less profitable items (to boost bar profit margins).
 It will force customers to order the items preferred by the business and can increase their revenue.
 If this is common in your business, menu engineering would be a better way to achieve this goal.
-Even better, BinWise Pro’s Smartview Report calculates the profit margin, pour cost, and more for each item on the menu down to their ingredients.
+Even better, BinWise Pro’s Smartview Report calculates the profit margin, pour cost (with cost percentage), and more for each item on the menu down to their ingredients (including cocktail ingredients).
 This lets you better plan and adjust your menu for maximum profit.

 86 Meaning Origin